 We consider your personal circumstances when we make a decision.
 When we assess whether you are a genuine temporary entrant, we consider your situation as a whole.

 Ministerial Direction 69 sets out a number of factors we take into account when determining if you meet the GTE requirement.
 It is not a checklist.
 We encourage you to read Ministerial Direction 69 before drafting your GTE statement.
-We take into account the following factors.
+Examples of factors we might take into account include:

 What evidence and information to include in your GTE statement